nodejs/node/doc/api/report.md

 When a report is written, start and end messages are issued to stderr and the filename of the report is returned to the caller.
-The default filename includes the date, time, PID and a sequence number.
+The default filename includes the date, time, PID, and a sequence number.
 The sequence number helps in associating the report dump with the runtime state if generated multiple times for the same Node.js process.